Forzani to run write-in campaign for Pa. 85th district seat

 She was also motivated by the thought that in so many local elections, incumbents run unopposed.
 “That’s not what democracy is all about.
 There should be a choice.”

-"I am a registered Democrat but I am fiscally conservative," she explained.
-"I'm tired of all the labels.
-I've always worked on a bi-patisan basis."
+“I am a registered Democrat but I am fiscally conservative,” she explained.
+“I’m tired of all the labels.
+I’ve always worked on a bipartisan basis.”

 Forzani believes “we should turn down the heat and get things done.
 My whole life has been about listening.
 Getting people together and solving problems.”